 Quick Look• B.A. in Biological Sciences from SUNY at Buffalo in 2010

-• Second year PhD student
+• Fourth year PhD student

 I decided to join the CMMG program because of the amount and variety of world class research occurring in the department along with the collaborations between the clinic and other departments throughout Wayne State University.
 It also gives me an excellent opportunity to build upon research I was involved in as and undergrad and to further my knowledge and techniques as I move through rotations into a permanent lab.
 The CMMG has the faculty and resources that will allow me to perform any research in the future no matter what direction it will be in and CMMG will allows me to reach the greatest potential in that research.

 involves characterization of a novel mouse model of

 U.S. In contrast to current chemical induction